senthilvel-k/to-do-app/README.md

 ### Home Screen

-This screen consists of a image, title and a button to navigate to To-do Screen
+This screen consists of a image, title and a button to navigate to To-do Screen.

-When you press the **Go to your work** button, it takes you to the to-do screen
+When you press the **Go to your work** button, it takes you to the to-do screen.

-The ripple effect is also added
+The ripple effect is also added.

-**You can check out the HomeScreen screenrecording in the Output Video folder**
+**You can check out the HomeScreen screenrecording in the Output Video folder**.

 ### To-do List

-Input yout text in the text input section and add your work
+Input yout text in the text input section and add your work.

-You can mark it completed or delete it or uncomplete it with the respective icons
+You can mark it completed or delete it or uncomplete it with the respective icons.

-If you didn't add any text and click the **+** floating icon, it shows an alert screen
+If you didn't add any text and click the **+** floating icon, it shows an alert screen.

 If you click the delete all icon, it will ask your comformation about the process.

+Ripple effect is also added in each flatlist.

 ![Alert Boxes](https://user-images.githubusercontent.com/86486178/125961186-42876098-e905-4c11-8685-7a23947717ce.png)